shuairan/gTile/README.md

 **Changelog:**

 forked from V12 [vibou.gTile](https://github.com/vibou/vibou.gTile) (for original changelog look there)

+* v0.7
+    + Cinnamon 2.4
+    + put all settings to extension setting screen
+    + AutoTile: only tile non-minimized windows

 * v0.6
     + merge some upstream changes from vibou.gTile (V21)